devich/quick/README.md

 If you need to use your own CSS styles, create a file `assets/css/custom.css` in your repository and add your styles to it.

 For a custom favicon, just place your file in `PNG` format at `assets/img/favicon.png`.

+For full control, clone this repository and modify the template as you need.